 Collection charting the development of nursing education at St George's and related institutions from the 19th century to the present day.

-• Student registers, training and examination records, prospectuses and syllabi
+- Student registers, training and examination records, prospectuses and syllabuses

-• Papers, photographs and artefacts by St George’s Nurses’ League
+- Papers, photographs and artefacts from St George’s Nurses’ League

-• Photographs, including student photographs, group photographs and personal photo albums by nurses
+- Photographs, including student photographs, group photographs and personal photo albums

-• Artefacts and objects, including clothing such as nurses’ caps, badges and medical instruments
+- Artefacts and objects, including items of nurses' uniform, badges, medals, and medical instruments

 From in-job training at the hospital, nursing education was gradually formalised during the latter half of the 19th century.
 From 1882 onwards, probationer nurses were offered lectures by the medical school and hospital staff; these lectures developed into a more formal syllabus, becoming compulsory for probationers in the 1890s, and the first formal examinations were introduced in 1894.
-The archive charts the development of nursing education from the late 19th century to the 21st century, including important changes in the demographics of the nursing staff, including the Windrush generation.
+The archive charts the development of nursing education from the late 19th century to the 21st century, including important changes in the demographics of the nursing staff, such as the arrival of the Windrush generation.

-The collection encompasses training of nurses at St George’s and related institutions; for instance, nursing training at Victoria Hospital for Children and Grove Hospital were merged with St George’s School of Nursing in the 1950s, leading to the establishment of a branch of the School of Nursing at Tooting, where St George’s Hospital and Medical School (later university) moved in the 1970s from Hyde Park Corner, central London.
-Nursing education at St George’s is currently offered by the Faculty
+The collection encompasses training of nurses at St George’s and related institutions: for instance, nursing training at Victoria Hospital for Children and Grove Hospital were merged with St George’s School of Nursing in the 1950s, leading to the establishment of a branch of the School of Nursing at Tooting, where St George’s Hospital and Medical School (later university) moved in the 1970s from Hyde Park Corner, central London.